sc-ventures/cloudbreak-documentation/docs/recipes.md

 ### Add recipes

-To add a recipe, perform these steps.
+In order to use your recipe for clusters, you must register it first by using the steps below.

 **Steps**

 1. Place your script in a network location accessible from Cloudbreak and cluster instances virtual network.

-2. Select **External Sources > Recipes** from the navigation pane.
+2. Select **External Sources > Recipes** from the navigation menu.

 3. Click on **Create Recipe**.